“Every child deserves the best possible start in life and support to fulfil their potential. A child’s

-We have two Nursery and two Reception classes (for application procedures please see ‘Admissions’)
+We have a Nursery and two Reception classes (for application procedures please see ‘Admissions’)

 Our Nursery and Reception classes follow the Statutory Framework for the Early Years Foundation Stage.
 Our aim is to provide the children with a play based curriculum that is tailored for each child’s individual needs.
 We offer a welcoming, safe and secure environment where children’s excitement and love of learning can be sparked and developed.